Dealing with the coronavirus

 If this is not possible, please inform the Personnel and Organization Department and send an e-mail to firstname.lastname@example.org.

-- As before, it is only possible to reclaim approved vacation in justified individual cases with the consent of your superior.
-This can be done in particular if, for urgent operational reasons, the individual employee is indispensable, e.g. to maintain business operations, despite any planned holiday.
+As before, the withdrawal of approved leave is only possible in justified individual cases with the consent of the supervisor.
+This can be done in particular if, for urgent operational reasons, the individual employee is indispensable despite planned leave, e.g. to maintain the business operations.

 Further training will primarily take place digitally.

-For the time being, selection interviews in the context of job appointments will only take place digitally until 07.03.2021.
+For the time being, selection interviews in the context of job appointments will only take place digitally.
 Please note the information under Informationen zur Durchführung von Auswahlgesprächen per Videotelefonie

 It is not yet known whether proof of the reason (travel to the workplace) will be required in the context of possible checks by the security authorities.